My Story

 I find peace and contentment outdoors, whether in nature or simply in my backyard around our garden.

-I came into this hobby by accident.
-It started as a job responsibility but is has become one of my greatest joys.
+What started as a job responsibility has become one of my greatest joys.
 It allows me to be outdoors pursuing nature’s gifts in a way that I can then artfully share them with others.
-It also bestows upon me a special trust among friends and loved ones to preserve their special memories.
+Check out my gallery!

 Music

-I like to sing and play guitar as an expressive outlet.
-I’m not much for writing my own music, but I did enjoy playing a few bar gigs during and after college.
-These days I do most of my playing for my “home audience” and my church.
+I like to sing and play guitar as an expressive outlet, and played a few bar gigs and open mics during my 20s.
+These days, I do most of my playing for my “home audience” and my church.

 Fossil hunting